 There are a variety of important things that parents need to be able to teach their children.
 One of these things is how to deal with finances and look after their money.
-After all, the last thing you will want for them when they are adults is to find themselves struggling to manage their debt and seeking debt help and advice.
+After all, the last thing you will want for them when they are adults is to find themselves struggling to manage their debt.
 But the best way to approach this is to share your knowledge with them about the financial facts of life whilst hopefully teaching them some fun money lessons at the same time.

 The trouble is, so many parents simply do not know where to start when it comes to teaching your kids about finance.

 So, to help, here are 10 ways that you can teach your children to help them have a secure financial future.